SorenCaraan/SorenCaraan/README.md

 - 🔭 I’m currently working on my software development skills
 - 👯 I’m looking to collaborate with friendly fellow programmers!!
 - 💬 Ask me about almost anything, I am open minded and friendly!!
+- 📘 Checkout some of my older projects in my [archive](https://github.com/Soren-Repository-Archive)
 - 📫 How to reach me: By email at sorencaraan@outlook.com
 - 💻 Checkout my [ePortfolio](https://aceson571.wixsite.com/soreneportfolio)